milosz08/milosz08/README.md

 **My interests are mainly focused on topics related to multimedia processing, including primarily:**

 - selected methods of digital audio and image processing,
-- designing real-time audio/video streaming applications for highly distributed environments,
+- designing real-time audio/video streaming applications for highly distributed network environments,
 - selected applications of digital image processing, including medical imaging and computer vision.

 More about me you will find [here](https://miloszgilga.pl).